JohannesLorenz/lmms-wiki/LMMS-Architecture.md

 # Model and ModelView

 LMMS uses a design pattern similar to [Model–view–controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
 In LMMS, most of views also play a role as controllers.
 Model emits `Model::dataChanged` signal when its data is changed and `Model::propertiesChanged` when its property(range, step size, etc.).
-These signals are used for updating corresponding views(see `ModelVies::doConnections`) and tracking changes in models.
+These signals are used for updating corresponding views(see `ModelView::doConnections`) and tracking changes in models.

 `ModelView` holds reference to its model.
 It *doesn't own the model* except the model is default-constructed.
 Existing `ModelView` instance can be reused by setting new model using `ModelView::setModel`.
 Views handle model change by overriding `modelChanged()`.